viking/scrypty/README.md

 Or install it yourself as:

-    $ gem install scrypt-full
+    $ gem install scrypty

 ## Usage

-scrypt uses a few parameters to determine how to encrypt data:
+The scrypt algorithm uses a few parameters to determine how to encrypt data:
 * maxmem - use at most the specified number of bytes of RAM when computing the derived encryption key (use 0 for unlimited)
 * maxmemfrac - use at most the specified fraction of the available RAM for